Overview of 2019 surveillance methods

 Examining the NICE event tracker for relevant ongoing and published events.

-For further details about the process and the possible update proposals that are available, see ensuring that published guidelines are current and accurate in developing NICE guidelines: the manual.
+For further details about the process and the possible update decisions that are available, see ensuring that published guidelines are current and accurate in developing NICE guidelines: the manual.

-We considered the views of topic experts who were recruited to the NICE Centre for Guidelines Expert Advisers Panel to represent their specialty.
-For this surveillance review, topic experts completed a questionnaire about developments in evidence, policy and services related to the guideline.
+We considered the views of topic experts who were recruited to the NICE Centre for Guidelines Expert Advisers Panel to represent their speciality.
+For this surveillance review, topic experts completed a questionnaire about developments in evidence, policy and services related to the guidelines.

 Stakeholders are consulted on all surveillance reviews except if the whole guideline will be updated and replaced.
-Because this surveillance proposal is to not update the guideline, we are consulting with stakeholders.
+Because this surveillance proposal was to update all of the guideline, we did not consult with stakeholders.

 See ensuring that published guidelines are current and accurate in developing NICE guidelines: the manual for more details on our consultation processes.